Return to normality

 but vulnerable to

-Economically, Korea is doing exceptionally well in cross-OECD comparison.
-With an annual GDP growth rate of 2.8% in 2016, Korea was above the OECD average of 1.78%.
-Korea remains a major exporter, with many highly competitive multinational corporations producing a great variety of products in the automotive, IT and other industries, although this also leaves the country vulnerable to global market volatility.
-The overall unemployment rate remains low at 3.8%, but the labor-market participation rate is below average, and the lack of social mobility is causing an increasing degree of concern, particularly among the younger generations.
-With regard to international relations, President Moon Jae-in has abandoned the hard-line rhetoric of previous governments and wants to actively engage and negotiate with North Korea.
-However, this policy path carries its own difficulties given the continuing provocations from the North, as well as the actions of hard-line leaders in the United States and Japan that have used the threat from the North to pursue their own agendas of nationalist consolidation and militarism.
-Beyond the North Korea question, the character of the country’s future international engagement – for example, with regard to urgent issues of climate change, poverty in the Global South, and a fairer global economic and financial system – has yet to come into sharp focus.
+Economically, Korea is doing both nominally and relatively well in cross-OECD comparison.
+With an annual GDP growth rate of 3.1% in 2017, Korea was above the OECD average of 2.6%.
+Korea is a major exporter with a strong current-account surplus, and is home to many highly competitive multinational corporations that produce a great variety of products in the automotive, IT and other industries, although this also leaves the country vulnerable to global market volatility and protectionist tendencies.
+The overall unemployment rate remains low at 3.7%, which is the fifth-lowest such rate in the OECD.
+However, Korea’s labor-market participation rate remains below average, and the lack of social mobility is causing an increasing degree of concern, particularly among the younger generation.

 Social welfare, environment are

 Social welfare and environmental sustainability are more problematic policy areas, with Korea one of the weakest countries in the OECD in each of these categories.
 Particularly with regard to the transition to a carbon-neutral economy, Korea is falling ever further behind the leaders in this field.

 North Korea relations